iliapolo/pyci/README.md

 Binary packages may greatly differ from the wheel distribution you are used to.
 That is, code that runs properly from within a wheel, may fail when its running from inside the installer.
-The main differences revolve around two issues:
+The main differences revolve around these issues:

 - Accessing resource files